machinat/sociably/website/docs/using-states.md

 ### User State

-Sometime you might want to use the state of user instead of chat.
+Sometimes you might want to use the user state instead of chat state.
-User state has different scope than channel state since a user can show up in many chatrooms.
+Their scopes are different  since a user can show up in many chatrooms.

-To access user state, use the `controller.userState(user)` method.
+To access the user state, use the `controller.userState(user)` method.
 For example:

 ```js